mcastorina/mcastorina.github.io/_posts/2021-05-24-do-nothing.markdown

 enjoy life for what it is.
 I let go of those fears, and learned that money is not important for living the way I want to live.

+In order to see myself clearly, I had to stop everything else I was doing.
+I started to notice how I would react in certain situations, how I felt throughout the day, and what my mind would focus on.
+I could take time to explore these thoughts and feelings and empower myself to redefine my reality.
+I was raised in my parents' and peers' view of the world, but now that I have this awareness, I can change how I think that is best for me.

 Having this level of self awareness is a skill that I could only learn by having nothing else on my plate, but it is absolutely a skill that I will keep with me for the rest of my life.
 As humans, we are always